 5. The Idyllic Rhone

 Travel through the Rhône wine region in splendour with Scenic Waterways.
 This cruise runs between Lyon and Marseilles – you can start your journey in either city. after meeting in Paris for a TGV train ride south.

 A highlight is a Châteauneuf-du-Pape tasting, although a visit to a truffle farm comes close in epicurean hedonism.
 Cruise past picturesque villages and awe-inspiring cathedrals between private classical concerts preluded with olive oil tasting and fine dining as well as exploring Avignon.
 Back on board, there’s everything from salt therapy massages and fine dining to butler service to be enjoyed.

 6. Castles and Wineries

-Before you start your cruise spend three nights in Paris then board a high-speed train to Luxembourg where you will embark your ship.
-Visit Trier, the oldest city in Germany and continue along the Mosel River, famous for Europe’s steepest vineyards.
-In Bernkastel and Cochem you can sample Mosel vintages before cruising the Rhine River, dotted with picturesque castles from Koblenz to Rüdesheim.
-Once you enter the Main River and stop at the medieval towns of Miltenberg, Wertheim and Bamberg before cruising through the Main-Danube Canal to Nuremberg.
-You’ll conclude with a 2-night stay in Prague.
+In Bernkastel and Cochem you can sample Mosel vintages before cruising the Rhine River, dotted with picturesque castles from Koblenz to Rüdesheim, sampling the likes of fine German wines, smoked beer, coffee and specially curated oof dna wine paiirng dinners on board.
+Stop at the medieval towns of Miltenberg, Wertheim and Bamberg before cruising through the Main-Danube Canal to beautiful Nuremberg.

 8. Burgundy & Provence